 Measures Approximately 3 1/2″ diameter x 5″ tall

 This is a listing for one (1) Rare Hall’s Simplex Hektograph Black Ink.
 So charming with type on both the front and back sides!
 A great addition to your Black and White antique transfer pieces.
 Maling Stamp 425 on base.
-This pot is in great condition with beautiful overall crazing and only a minor fleabite on the bottom, which is not noticeable when on display.
+This pot is in great condition with no chips or cracks.

 This pot was curated during my travels to English Antique Markets while visiting my daughter and her family in London.

 Most pots have some level of crazing, may have spots of discoloration, light hairline cracks and minor chips and fleabites that only add to its character and do not detract from its display value.
 These are expected due to age, use and let’s not forget they were often buried for decades before being dug up and rescued.

 Perfect to store pens, flatware, paintbrushes, candles, cotton balls, plants or anything you can imagine.

 I offer substantial savings in shipping costs when multiple items are combined into one package.
 I work hard to find the most economical shipping options available by checking multiple discount carriers.

 I will credit any overpayment of postage charged to you after finding the best shipping option.
 I check both ParcelMonkey.com and Shipgooder.com for the most economical delivery to save you shipping dollars.
 These companies negotiate better rates with USPS, Fed Ex and UPS than individuals can on their own.

 |Dimensions||7 × 7 × 7 in|

 Only logged in customers who have purchased this product may leave a review.